samschott/maestral/_docs/installation.md

   maestraldbx/maestral:latest
 ```

-- To step into the Maestral container: `docker exec -it maestral ash`
+To step into the Maestral container use `docker exec -it maestral ash`. list the logs of
-- List the logs of the container: `docker logs maestral`
+To the container use `docker logs maestral` get the build info of a running container:
-- Get the build info of a running container: `docker inspect maestral`
+To get the build info of a running container:
+`docker inspect maestral | jq ".[].Config.Labels"`.

 ## Notes on Raspberry Pi